 The Waikanae River meanders through a diverse landscape which has changed significantly over the years.
 On the upper plain near the ranges, the river's course cuts through alluvial gravels deposited by the river, before moving down through coastal sand dunes between Waikanae and Paraparaumu, to the sea.

-Greater Wellington Regional Council is responsible for managing flood risks assocated with the Waikanae River.
+We at the Regional Council are responsible for managing flood risks associated with the Waikanae River.
 The Waikanae Floodplain Management Plan sets out what we will do manage this flood risk.
-This plan is in the process of being implemeted.For more information visit the following page: Waikanae Floodplain Management Plan.
+Our role in managing the river involves removing gravel, prevent erosion, repair and maintain stopbanks to reduce the risk of flooding.